topiaruss/spray/doc/tests/action.rst

 There will be an action matrix.
 Later we may make a nice ZCA interface for this, but for now let's just assume we go direct to a GoogleDocSpreadsheet

-First let's make an event, that we can fake with
+First let's make an event to use for testing

   >>> from spray import event
   >>> user_data = dict(name='Kai Diefenbach', email='kai@iqpp.de')